 Take a look around our site to find out more about the School, our staff and students, and the events and projects coming up soon

-Request a Chetham’s prospectus, giving you more information about the School and its departments with information specific to your age group
+Download a Chetham’s prospectus, giving you more information about the School and its departments

 Main Open Days are held twice a year, in October and January, with shorter age-specific sessions during the summer term.
 They’re a great chance to meet current staff and students, observe lessons and rehearsals, and explore the School site.
 Manchester Cathedral also arranges regular ‘Be A Chorister For A Day’ events for young singers aged 7-11

 Chetham’s holds Advice Auditions for anyone considering applying for a place.
 These informal one-to-one auditions with our instrumental tutors provide individual advice and guidance about application.
 Advice Auditions can be arranged at any time during the year; we ask for a contribution of £25 towards instrumental tutors’ time.
 If that cost proves a barrier to your child accessing this opportunity, please contact us as we are often able to assist.